 - 1. Isolation and enumeration of bacteria from different soil type. - 2.
 Isolation and enumeration of fungi from different soil type - 3.
-Preparation of Winogradsky Column to study the various soil microflora. - 4.
-Isolation of Rhizobium from root nodules. - 5.
-Isolation of Azotobacter from soil. - 6.
-Isolation of Cyanobacteria from paddy field. - 7.
-Measurement of pH of soil sample.
+Isolation of Rhizobium from root nodules. - 4.
+Isolation of Azotobacter from soil. - 5.
+Isolation of Cyanobacteria from paddy field. - 6.
+Examination of Soil Profile. - 7.
+Isolation & Characterization of Bacteria/ fungi from diseased crop plants